dshieble/dshieble.github.io/_posts/2015-01-09-white-noise.md

  -->
 I recently went off on a tangent trying to figure out how white noise works, and I found that there is a lot of strangeness to it that may not be apparent at a first glance.

-TLDR: We can't just define white noise as an $$\mathbb{R}-indexed$$ collection of uncorrelated standard normal random variables because such a collection does not exist.
+TLDR: We can't just define white noise as an $$\mathbb{R}$$-indexed collection of uncorrelated standard normal random variables because such a collection does not exist.

 ## The Problem With White Noise